[go: up one dir, main page]

 Modern set of pitch pipes for guitar tuning

-A pitch pipe is a small device used to provide a pitch reference for musicians.
+A pitch pipe is a small device (type of tuning Harmonica) used to provide a pitch reference for musicians.
 Although it may be described as a musical instrument, it is not typically used to play music as such.

 Origins